Shweta-Prasad/WAD_LAB/Assignment 2C/my-angular-project/README.md

 ---

 ### **Assignment 2C - Web Application Development Lab**
-Create an Angular application which will do following actions: Register User, Login User, Show User Data on Profile Component**.
+Create an Angular application which will do following actions: Register User, Login User, Show User Data on Profile Component.

 ---